History Lesson Plans

 Nearpod Lesson Plan

 A Nearpod lesson plan designed to help educators implement the digital tool into their instruction.
-The comprehensive and interactive online platform Nearpod is an all-encompassing edtech tool that can be used to carry out lesson plans for a variety of subject areas and grade levels.
-For an overview of Nearpod and some of the different… learn more
+The comprehensive and interactive online platform Nearpod is an all-encompassing edtech tool that… learn more

 resource URL thumbnail